dpla/dashboard-analytics/README.md

 Configuration:

-Copy `config/settings.yml.example` to `config/settings.yml` and set appropriate values.
+Copy `config/settings.yml.template` to `config/settings.yml` and set appropriate values in your enviornmental variables.
-Copy `config/database.yml.example` to `config/database.yml` and set appropriate values.
+Copy `config/database.yml.template` to `config/database.yml` and set appropriate values in your enviornmental variables.

 Get a service account key from Google Analytics.
-See `config/google-analytics-key.json.example` for more information.
+See `config/google-analytics-key.json.template` for more information.

 Inital user: